Q: Will I receive a copy of my image scans?

 Q: Can I have a friend/family member accompany me in the scanning room?

-A: Of course, we strive on making all patients feel comfortable during their scan.
-You are able to bring one person with you inside the scanning room, provided they meet all health and safety protocols.
+A: Of course, we do our utmost to make sure patients feel comfortable and at ease during their scan.
+You are welcome to bring one person with you inside the scanning room; provided they meet all health and safety protocols.

 Q: How long does the scan take?

-A: All scans vary depending on which scan you are having and if you are having multiple body parts scanned.
-Please check with our bookings team when you book your appointment as to how long your scan will take.
+A: The length of time the scan takes depends on which scan you are having and if you are having multiple body parts scanned.
+Please check with our bookings team when you book your appointment and they will be pleased to advise how long your scan will take.

 Q: What can I expect during my scan?
 Will I have an injection?

-A: Your radiologist will go through upon arrival the detailed journey of your scan, you may experience some loud noise from the scanning machines, for which we provide headphones playing your choice of music.
-An injection is only provided if your scan requires a contrast injection- this information will be provided to you upon booking your appointment.
+A: On arrival for your scan the radiologist will go through the detailed journey of your scan so you know exactly what to expect.
+You may experience some loud noise from the scanning machines; for which we provide headphones playing your choice of music.
+An injection is only required if your scan involves a contrast injection - this information will be provided to you when you book your appointment.

 Q: Is the scan safe?
 Will I feel anything?
 Are there any risks?

-A: All scanning is safe; you will not feel any pain from our machines.
-A health and safety questionnaire is asked by your radiologist at the time of your scan to ensure that you met the criteria to be able to have a scan, minimising any risks.
+A: All our scans are safe and you will not feel any pain from our machines.
+The radiologist will ask you a health and safety questionnaire at the time of your scan to ensure you meet the criteria to have a scan and to minimise any risks.

 Q: Do I have to wear any special clothing?
 Can I wear jewellery?

-A: All patients are supplied with a gown to change into to ensure scanning images are clear.
-Jewellery is prohibited due to the magnet in the machines and your radiologist will ask you prior to your scan to ensure all health and safety protocols are met.
+A: At the time of your scan you will be provided with a gown to change into.
+This helps to ensure your scanning images are clear.
+Jewellery is prohibited due to the magnet in the scanning machines and the radiologist will check this prior to your scan to ensure all health and safety protocols are met.

 Q: What if I am pregnant?

-A: All female patients are asked this question upon booking and prior to your scan.
-Pregnant women are not permitted to undergo any diagnostic imaging as it is harmful to your unborn baby.
+A: All female patients are asked this question at the time of booking and prior to their scan.
+Pregnant women are not permitted to undergo any diagnostic imaging as it is harmful to unborn babies.

 Q: What if I have a metal implant?

-A: Due to the strong magnetic field in our machines, any metal is not allowed in the room.
-If you have a metal implant or pacemaker then scans are prohibited and an alternative solution is researched and recommended.
+A: Due to the strong magnetic field in the scanning machines, metal is not allowed in the imaging room.
+Scans are prohibited for patients with a metal implant or pacemaker; if this applies to you then please rest assured an alternative solution will be researched and recommended to you.